Mission

 Black bodies swingin’ in the Southern breeze

-Strange fruit hangin’ from the poplar tree
+Strange fruit hangin’ from the poplar trees

 Pastoral scene of the gallant South